YellowLineParking/Appy.Configuration/README.md

 ## What is Appy.Configuration?

-Configuration providers for NETCore 2.2, 3.0 and 3.1+.
+Configuration providers for NETCore 2.2, 3.0, 3.1 and NET 5.0.

 ## Configuration Providers